Up to 60% off sofas & mattresses — limited‑time deals.

 • Frame/suspension: hardwood frame with metal insert; reinforced elastic webbing

-• Cushions: HD open-cell eco polyurethane + memory foam (seat); HD open-cell eco polyurethane (back); dacron wrap
+• Cushions: HD open-cell eco polyurethane + memory foam seat; HD open-cell eco polyurethane back; dacron wrap

-• Warranty: 5-year frame, 3-year leather/fillings
+• Warranty: 5-year frame; 3-year fillings and leather coverings

 Bracci Brera Sofa